Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 ~~~~~
 In the output directory, a cumulative HTML report <i>summary.html</i> provides links to reports on each test case.
 An additional report in JUnit-style XML format can be output for use in Jenkins or other continuous integration system.

-To re-run test cases which were detected as regressions on previous run, option <i>-regress dirname</i> should be used.
+To re-run the test cases, which were detected as regressions on the previous run, option <i>-regress dirname</i> should be used.
-<i>dirname</i> is path to directory containing results of previous run.
-Only test cases with *FAILED* and *IMPROVEMENT* statuses will be tested.
+<i>dirname</i> is a path to the directory containing the results of the previous run.
+Only the test cases with *FAILED* and *IMPROVEMENT* statuses will be tested.

 Example:
 ~~~~~